idaholab/moose/modules/doc/content/help/inl/hpc_remote.md

 ## SOCKS Proxy id=socks-proxy

-In order to access common HPC resources (hpcgitlab.hpc.inl.gov, hpcweb.inl.gov, etc) within a web browser, you must tunnel traffic to said resources using a SOCKS proxy.
-This is achieved by using a PAC (Proxy-Auto Configuration) file, which we have configured as:
+To access common HPC resources (hpcgitlab.hpc.inl.gov, hpcweb.inl.gov, etc) within a web browser, traffic must be routed through a SOCKS proxy.
+This can be achieved by using a PAC (Proxy-Auto Configuration) file:

 !listing moose/scripts/hpc_proxy.pac